• [email protected]

 • Maximum Altitude4350m/14272ft

-Passing by Gonidshung, we will visit a 200 years old Buddhist gompa built beneath a huge boulder.
-Spending some time, visiting the gompa and the monk, we will hike further an hour to reach Thaknak which includes 5-6 lodges.
+Passing by Gonidshung, we will visit a 200-year-old Buddhist gompa built beneath a huge boulder.
+After spending some time, visiting the gompa and the monk, we will hike further an hour to reach Thaknak which includes 5 to 6 lodges.

 Thangnak village and mount Khyasar are in the background and are pictured during the trip.